 Complicated, or disenfranchised losses like suicide, accidental overdose, prenatal loss, violent deaths like homicide and prolonged illness, as well as public losses can extend the grieving process and leave us feeling “stuck.”

-I will provide you with much-needed, specialized care during this process that involves confronting the loss, restructuring thoughts about the person who died and the circumstances surrounding their death, and adapting to life without your loved one.
+Our licensed clinicians will provide you with much-needed, specialized care during this process that involves confronting the loss, restructuring thoughts about the person who died and the circumstances surrounding their death, and adapting to life without your loved one.

 Therapy can make a real difference in your ability to regain strength and move forward with a newfound sense of purpose an meaning following a traumatic experience.